 Banana Peels For Fertilizing Roses

-This appealing fertilizer (sorry I had to!) is one of my favourites when planting a rose bush because of its simplicity.
+This appealing fertilizer (sorry I had to!) is one of my favorites when planting a rose bush because of its simplicity.

 As unsophisticated as it sounds you can just throw a banana peel into the hole you have dug for your rose and plant the rose on top.